Anti-Atlas: Subranges

 The eastern prolongation of the Anti-Atlas is the Jbel Saghro range.
 The Jbel Sirwa is its northern prolongation, connecting with a section of the High Atlas range.
 The summit of Jbel Sirwa, of volcanic origin, reaches 3304 m.
-The Jbel Bani is a much lower range running along the southern side of the Anti Atlas.
+The Jebel Bani is a much lower range running along the southern side of the Anti Atlas.

 Jebel Sirwa, highest point in the Anti-Atlas range.

 Origins

-The basement rock of Africa (the African Plate) was formed in the Precambrian, and is much older than the Atlas mountains.
-The Anti-Atlas range developed even later.
+The basement rock of Africa (the African Plate) was formed in the Precambrian.
 A fraction of the Avalonia microcontinent, the Anti-Atlas range formed in the Paleozoic (c.
 300 million years ago), as a result of continental collisions.
 North America, Europe and Africa were connected as part of two former continents, Euramerica and Gondwana, which ground against one another to create the former Central Pangean Mountains.
 Evidence shows that the Anti-Atlas Mountains were originally formed as part of the Alleghenian orogeny that also formed the Appalachians, formed when Gondwana (including Africa) and Euramerica (America) collided.
 There are indications they were once a chain of mountains far higher than the Himalayas are today.